Renae's Corner Restaurant Makeover

 As part of the redesign, Robert Irvine selected our Regency panels to decorate the internal walls of the restaurant.

-Vividly realistic, the panels gave the appearance of a brick interior painted over with white matte - providing a classy, timeless appeal.
+Vividly realistic, the brick wall panels gave the appearance of a brick interior painted over with white matte - providing a classy, timeless appeal.

 Given that Robert only had two days to redecorate the restaurant, our panels were a much smarter choice than using real brick.